 A continuation of MUSI 1117, the sight singing portion includes singing of modulating melodies, and contrapuntal examples.
-More complex melodic,
+More complex melodic, harmonic, and rhythmic dictation will be covered.

-MUSI 2117# ADVANCED SIGHT SINGING AND EAR TRAINING (1-1) CREDIT 1
+ADVANCED SIGHT SINGING AND EAR TRAINING (1-1) CREDIT 1

 A continuation of MUSI 2116, the sight singing portion includes singing of nontonal melodies and contrapuntal examples.
 More complex melodic, harmonic, and rhythmic dictation will be covered.